-World War II Museums & Sites of Interest in Florida
+World War Ii Museums in Florida

 Florida offers a treasury of World War II museums and sites, both to serious researchers and the casual history buff.

 As the anniversary of the war-ending VJ Day is recognized Aug.
 15, followed by the commemoration of Japan’s official surrender on Sept.
 2, 1945, expect another flare of interest in history’s widest global conflict.

 World War II museums, monuments and archives are available around the state.
 From deep-research repositories to simple roadside markers, floating museums to fighting aircraft, Florida sites provide a picture of a war that claimed an estimated 45 to 60 million lives.

 Reflected are stories of an entire world at war, but also of the Sunshine State’s role and its heroes.

 Well-known as well are the museum and park at Camp Blanding near Starke, the Jacksonville Naval Air Station’s memorial aircraft park and the Pensacola Naval Air Station Museum with its restored airplanes, movies and a flight simulator.

 But dozens of lesser-known World War II museum exhibits, galleries, libraries and memorials are found throughout the state.
 A good place to find both the high-profile exhibits and the lesser-known spots is the Department of State’s Florida’s World War II Heritage Trail.

 Here’s a list of a few of the less obvious opportunities for absorbing World War II history: